jh-evans/readthedocs/docs/source/using.rst

 Using the Darien Library
 ========================

 It is a truth seldom acknowledged that developers mostly focus on the `Happy Path <https://en.wikipedia.org/wiki/Happy_path>`_.
 Developers are busy with lots to do.
-Today, you need to write some code to retrieve a field from a Java object, even when that field is marked private, so you type this to meet your requirement.
+And today your challenge is to retrieve a field from a Java object, even when that field is marked private, so you develop this.

-You then write some a couple of unit tests to be sure that what you have written retrieves a named field.
+You then write a couple of unit tests to be sure that what you have written retrieves a named field.
 For each test, you pass in the required classname, fieldname, and object the field is to be retrieved from.

 Your tests work, and you deploy your code.